-The best time to plant your Niagara is early spring.
-They can however be planted year-round in growing zones 5-9.
-The great news is that if you live outside of the zones your tree can be potted and brought indoors anywhere in the U.S. It will flourish in full sun.
+The best time to plant your Niagara grapes is early spring.
+However, they can be planted year-round in growing zones 5-9.
+The great news is that if you live outside of those zones, your plant can be potted and brought indoors anywhere in the U.S. It will flourish in full sun.

 Due to agricultural restrictions, we cannot ship this plant to AZ, ID, OR or WA.